-Violinist, Khullip Jeung has performed and taught throughout the US, Europe, and Asia as soloist, Chamber musician, and sought after violin pedagogist.
+Violinist, Khullip Jeung is known and sought around the world as a versatile soloist, chamber musician, and violin pedagogist.
 Mr. Jeung started playing the violin at the age of 5 in South Korea and soon after immigrated to Hawaii.
 He had his solo debut with the Honolulu Symphony at the age of 9, playing the Khachaturian Concerto and soon after the Lalo Symphonie Espagnole to great acclaim.
-At the age of 15, Mr. Jeung moved to New York, after being accepted to the Juilliard Pre-College to study with Dorothy Delay on scholarship.
+At the age of 15, Mr. Jeung moved to New York, after being accepted to the Juilliard Pre-College to study with Dorothy DeLay on scholarship.
 He received the Bachelor and Master of Music degrees at Juilliard studying with Sally Thomas with the C.V.
 Starr Scholarship, Teplitsky Memorial Scholarship, and the Irene Diamond Graduate Fellowship to name a few.